FRIDAY, MAY 11, 2012

 “Disney tells us that ours is one of only two Riordan events being held in Texas this spring,” said David Coleman, director of Wittliff Collections, “and it’s the only one where he’ll be giving a talk on his latest book.
 As the home of Rick’s major literary archive, the Wittliff Collections are extremely proud to sponsor this presentation for our local audiences.”

 New York Times #1 best-selling author and Children’s Choice Book Award 2011 Author of the Year, Rick Riordan is creator of the Percy Jackson and the Olympians series, the Kane Chronicles, the Heroes of Olympus, and the storyline and first volume of the 39 Clues—all for young readers.
 He is also the author of the Tres Navarre mystery series for adults, which has won the genre’s top three awards: the Edgar, the Anthony, and the Shamus.
 Born and raised in San Antonio, Texas, where he now lives with his wife and two sons, Riordan was a schoolteacher for fifteen years before becoming a fulltime writer.
 He has been donating his literary archives to the Wittliff Collections at Texas State since 2004.
-Rick Riordan’s website is http://rickriordan.com/
+Visit Rick Riordan's website.

 ON EXHIBIT: RICK RIORDAN’S WORLD OF MYTH AND MYSTERY